diksiais/chemist-AI-2.0/README.md

 streamlit run app.py
 ```

-This will open the app in your browser.
+This opens the app in your default web browser.

 ---